lucasfth/introduction-to-artificial-intelligence/othello_project/strategy.md

 # strategy

+## The way to go for now

+Go to each of the next game states to see in which one you will win.
+Therefore some minimax algorithm is needed.\
+Furthermore later we need to implement some alpha-beta pruning to make the algorithm more efficient.

 ## Frontier

 A good strategy is to maximize the number of interior disks, and minimizing the number of frontier disks.